Nevenall/blades-in-the-dark/src/01-the-basics.md

 ### Double-duty Rolls

 Since NPCs don’t roll for their actions, an action roll does double-duty: **it resolves the action of the PC as well as any NPCs that are involved**.
 The single roll tells us how those actions interact and which consequences result.
-On a {6}, the PC wins and has their effect.
-On a {4}5{, it’s a mix—both the PC and the NPC have their effect.
-On a }1-3/, the NPC wins and has their effect as a consequence on the PC.
+On a **6**, the PC wins and has their effect.
+On a **4/5**, it’s a mix—both the PC and the NPC have their effect.
+On a **1-3**, the NPC wins and has their effect as a consequence on the PC.

-@TODO add Action Roll table p21
+- todo add Action Roll table p21

 ## Effect

 In *Blades in the Dark*, you achieve goals by taking actions and facing consequences.
 But how many actions does it take to achieve a particular goal?
 That depends on the **effect level** of your actions.
 The GM judges the effect level using the profiles below.
-Which one best matches the action at hand&#173;&#173;—**great**, **standard**, or **limited**?
+Which one best matches the action at hand—**great**, **standard**, or **limited**?
 Each effect level indicates the questions that should be answered for that effect, as well as how many segments to tick if you’re using a **progress clock**.

-@TODO add fancy effect levels p23.
+- todo add fancy effect levels p23.

 ### Assessing Factors